opekhtina/Twitter-Sentiment-Analysis/README.md

 Project focusing on BigData tools for Machine Learning.

+Work was mainly done in a DataBricks notebook

+Results were stored in AWS S3 and loaded to AWS Athena

+Results from Athena were loaded to QuickSIght to produce a dashboard

 **Overview**